ayoubbajjou/ayoubbajjou/README.md

 ## About me
 I'm a Full Stack PHP Laravel / Vuejs / Nuxtjs Developer.
-I like to work with Laravel, Vuejs And Nuxtjs.
+I like to work with Laravel Stacks, Vuejs, Nuxtjs And Alpine with Also Livewire (Laravel Full stack framework).

 ## Stack I work with